← Back to Blog

 You can expose the unique ID for each record in Airtable by adding a field of type Formula and entering the formula

 RECORD_ID.
-By doing this to each of the three tables before you export to CSV, you give the technician all the relationship data she will need to migrate this database into a professional tool like SDL MultiTerm.
+By doing this to each of the three tables before you export to CSV, you give the technician all the relationship data she will need to migrate this database into a professional tool like MultiTerm.

 The point of this solution is to give you and your team time to really get to terms (sorry, bad pun) with concept-based terminology management.
 I hope the Airtable helps you to just get started and stop wondering if you head in the wrong direction.